Kris Bryant Player Props: Rockies vs. Diamondbacks

 Kris Bryant At The Plate

-- Bryant is hitting .269 with six doubles, five home runs and 20 walks.
+- Bryant has six doubles, five home runs and 21 walks while hitting .263.

-- Among qualified hitters in MLB action, his batting average ranks 59th, his on-base percentage ranks 49th, and he is 120th in the league in slugging.

-- Looking at the 48 games he has played this season, he's hit a home run in five of them (10.4%), and in 2.4% of his trips to the dish.
+- Looking at the 49 games he has played this year, he's hit a home run in five of them (10.2%), and in 2.4% of his trips to the plate.

-- Bryant has picked up an RBI in 27.1% of his games this year, with more than one RBI in 6.3% of his games.
-He has also produced three or more runs in one contest.
+- Bryant has driven in a run in 13 games this season (26.5%), including three games with more than one RBI (6.1%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.